-Cholangiocarcinoma, also known as bile duct cancer, is a rare and aggressive tumor.
-It is often associated with medical history such as cirrhosis or infections of the liver.
-Surgery is the only treatment with curative intent but is only available for a small number of patients, and the risk of recurrence is high.
+Cholangiocarcinoma, a cancer of the bile ducts, is a rare and aggressive tumor.
+In most cases there is no identified causes, however it can often be linked to other risk factors such as inflammatory diseases, cirrhosis, or infections.
+Surgery is the only potentially curative solution, but it is only possible for a limited number of patients and the risk of relapse remains high.

-Chemotherapy is the standard treatment for patients with inoperable cholangiocarcinoma, or for those whose cancer has progressed post-surgery.
-Developments in immunotherapy and new targeted drug therapies bring greater hope and better quality of life for patients.
+Chemotherapy and immunotherapy are the standard therapy for patients with cholangiocarcinoma who are not eligible for surgery or with a disease that has progressed after surgery.
+Developments in immunotherapy and new targeted therapies bring greater hope and better quality of life for patients.

 Intrahepatic or extrahepatic primary bile duct cancer

 Cholangiocarcinoma is a primary cancer, rather than a metastatic cancer, that has spread from a primary tumor to another organ.
 It develops in the bile ducts that carry the digestive fluid bile from the gall bladder to the small intestine.
 There are three main subtypes of cholangiocarcinoma1 that depend on the location of the tumor in the biliary system:

 There is considerable regional variation, but the latest data suggest that localization of the cholangiocarcinoma is intrahepatic more or less half the time and extrahepatic the other half.2